amayevsky/overseer_anomaly_correction/readme.md

 Detect and correct anomalies on the fly in time series data.
 This was designed to accept the outputs of models like YOLO and OpenPose that typically perform their analysis on a frame-by frame basis.
 The goal of this package is to improve the output of other models by considering prior observations.
-In the context of multi-object detection where identification is not performed (such as YOLO), overseer can perform object tracking.
+In the context of multi-object detection where identification is not performed (such as YOLO), overseer can track objects by id.

 ## Quick Start
 ### YOLO